 Back on rue Soufflot, turn right down rue Saint-Jacques, the city’s old Roman road, and cross the Seine to Île de la Cité.

 4. Notre-Dame ★★★

 Visit the cathedral, and if the line is not long and you are not too tired, climb the stairs to see the fabulous view from the towers.

 Walk across the Pont d’Arcole to the Right Bank and the place de l’Hôtel de Ville.

-Start your day as early as possible at this mega-museum, which should keep you going until at least lunchtime, when you can either call it quits or simply take a nice long break and eat at a restaurant.
-If you are in a hurry to get back to the artwork, there are two tasty sandwich counters under the pyramid.
-After the Louvre, you can recover in the Tuileries Garden.
+Start your day as early as possible at this mega-museum, which should keep you going until at least lunchtime, when you can either call it quits or simply take a nice long break and eat at one of the restaurants recommended on p. ###–###.
+If you are in a hurry to get back to the artwork, two sandwich counters are under the pyramid.
+After the Louvre, you can recover in the Tuileries Garden ★★★.